E. K. Johnston: Career

 Johnston started writing fan fiction in 2002, and wrote her first manuscript in 2009.
 Her first book, The Story of Owen: Dragon Slayer of Trondheim, was published in 2014, and is set in an alternate present-day Ontario where dragons are both real and a menace.
-The review in The New York Times called the book "a clever first step in the career of a novelist who ... has many more songs to sing", it was nominated for the William C. Morris Award in 2015.
+A review in The New York Times called the book "a clever first step in the career of a novelist who [...] has many more songs to sing."
+It was nominated for the William C. Morris Award in 2015.
 A sequel, Prairie Fire, followed in 2015.

 Johnston's third book was A Thousand Nights, a retelling of One Thousand and One Nights.
 C.S.
-Lewis's descriptions of the desert in The Horse and His Boy inspired Johnston in writing her own novel set in the desert.
+Lewis's descriptions of the desert in The Horse and His Boy inspired the setting.
 A companion book, Spindle, followed in 2016, which was a reinterpretation of Sleeping Beauty.

 Her fifth novel, Exit, Pursued By A Bear, was published in 2016.
-Inspired by Shakespeare's The Winter's Tale, it tells the story of cheer-leading captain Hermione Winters, who discovers she is pregnant after being sexually assaulted at a camp party.
-It was written partially as a challenge, and partially as a response to Stephen Woodworth's 2013 bill to re-criminalise abortion.
-It was named a "Book of the Year" by several organisations, including NPR, Publishers Weekly, and the New York Public Library.
+Inspired by Shakespeare's The Winter's Tale, it tells the story of cheerleading captain Hermione Winters, who discovers she is pregnant after being sexually assaulted at a camp party.
+It was written partially as a response to Stephen Woodworth's 2013 bill to re-criminalise abortion.
+It was named a book of the year by NPR, Publishers Weekly, and the New York Public Library.
 It won the Canadian Children's Book Centre's Amy Mathers Teen Book Award in 2017.

-A Star Wars fan, Johnston was asked to write a book on the character Ahsoka Tano.
-Published in October 2016, Ahsoka fills in the gap between her appearances in The Clone Wars and Rebels.
-Her second Star Wars novel, Queen's Shadow, was released in March 2019.
-Featuring Padme Amidala, Queen's Shadow is set in the years between the events of The Phantom Menace and Attack of the Clones.
-Additionally, she has also written the story By Whatever Sun, focusing on Miara Larte, a character Johnston created within Ahsoka, and set during the events of A New Hope.
+Johnston was asked to wrote a book on the Star Wars character Ahsoka Tano, published in October 2016.
+The novel, Ahsoka, fills in the gap between the character's appearances in the TV series The Clone Wars and Rebels.
+Johnston's second Star Wars novel, Queen's Shadow, was released in March 2019.
+Featuring Padmé Amidala, Queen's Shadow is set in the years between the events of films The Phantom Menace and Attack of the Clones.
+Additionally, she co-wrote (with Ashley Eckstein) the story "By Whatever Sun" focusing on Miara Larte, a character Johnston created in Ahsoka, and set during the events of A New Hope.

-Johnston describes her novel That Inevitable Victorian Thing as a "[n]ear-future Sci-fi Canadian Idealistic Romance".
-It was published in 2017.
+Johnston's novel That Inevitable Victorian Thing is an alternate future young adult romance, published in 2017.

-She credits her discipline in academic writing for helping her time management while writing prose; and states she is a fast writer, the composition of A Thousand Nights taking "about 20 days",.
-She advises early and young writers to learn to finish projects as practice in self-discipline and editing.

-Among her favorite authors are Jo Graham, Elizabeth Wein, Tessa Gratton, Kiersten White, Madeleine L'Engle, J.R.R.
-Tolkien, David Eddings, C.S.
-Lewis, and Holly Black.
-She plays the alto saxophone and the clarinet.

 Johnston released another Star Wars novel, Queen's Peril, on June 2, 2020.